A/N:Edited on 18/05/2015. Crossposted to AO3

 "No. I think you've had punishment enough.
 Just don't touch anything next time."

 James nodded and left and when he did, Harry grinned and sank into his seat.
 He was glad he didn't have to go through The Talk again, even if it was on the other side.
-And the fact he had left those specific memories out where his son would spot them and go looking was not important.
-Not if it meant getting out of The Talk and teaching his son a lesson about privacy.
+And the fact he had left those specific memories out where his (highly curious and mischievous) son would spot them and go looking was not important.